When is Soccer Aid 2018 on TV? Who's in the teams? Everything you need to know about ITV's charity football match

 Can I still buy tickets?

-Yes!
+Yes – if you hurry!
 You can purchase tickets from the Manchester United website here.
 They are available from £20 for adults, while all children under 16 can buy a ticket for just £10.
 And remember: proceeds go to charity.

 Who are the teams?